rakhimov/scram/doc/coding_standards.rst

 #.
 Code coverage check with Gcov_ and reporting with Coveralls_
 #.
 Test status dashboard on CDash_
 #.
 Memory management bugs and leaks with Valgrind_
 #.
-Static code analysis with Coverity_
+Static code analysis with Coverity_ and CppCheck_
 #.
 Cyclomatic complexity analysis with Lizard_
 #.
 Google style conformance check with Cpplint_
 #.
 Common C++ code problem check with cppclean_